Spruce up your home with the best Black Friday furniture deals | CNN Underscored

 Macy’s Black Friday deals

-Perfect for big families, this 3-seater sofa with an attached chaise lounge is available in various shades of brown, blue, green and even a red.
-And at nearly $1,000 it's a total steal.
+Perfect for big families, this three-seater sofa with an attached chaise lounge is available in various shades of brown, blue, green and even a red.
+And at nearly $1,000 off, it's a total steal.

 A stately accent chair if we ever saw one, the Jollene is full of eye-catching details like the wingback seat and those artsy, curved arms.
 The best part, however, is that $300 discount.